lemuelkumarga/wildlife-trade/README.md

 | bodies | kg   |   360   |  334071  |
 | bodies | m    |    1    |   0.1    |

-Ideally, we would be able to convert kilograms of bodies into actual count by identifying each species’ weight.
+Ideally, we would convert kilograms of bodies into actual count by identifying species’ weight.
 However, such methods are time-intensive, and fall outside the scope of this analysis.
 Therefore, we need to propose a conversion rule that is more manageable and yet still relatively accurate.

-In order to ensure that the unit is standardized, we will first choose the target unit for each term.
-This can be done by identifying the unit whose records (i.e. rows) are highest for each term:
+To standardize units for each term, we will first choose the target unit to convert to.
+This can be done by identifying the unit with the highest number of records.

 ``` r
 target_unit <- term_unit_counts %>%